 Five-year survival rate | |

-As you think about your situation, try to keep a few things in mind:
+As you think about your situation, try to keep a few things in mind about survival rates:

-If you have questions or concerns about what a survival rate estimate means in your case, ask your provider to explain how these estimates factor into your situation.
+If you have questions about what a survival rate means in your case, ask your provider to explain how it factors into your situation.

 Osteosarcoma starts in the bone and typically affects children.
 Chondrosarcoma starts in your cartilage and typically affects adults.
 Healthcare providers may treat chondrosarcoma with surgery alone and treat osteosarcoma with chemotherapy and surgery.

-Being diagnosed with the rare bone cancer chondrosarcoma is the first step on what could be a long road to recovery.
-Often, that road starts with surgery to remove your cancer and then rehabilitation to recover from your surgery and other treatments.
+Being diagnosed with chondrosarcoma is the first step on what could be a long road to recovery.
+Often, that road starts with surgery to remove your cancer.
+It continues with rehabilitation to recover from your surgery and other treatments.

 While this cancer can be treated successfully, it will change your life.
 You might need help coping with physical and emotional challenges.
 Talk to your healthcare provider about the challenges you’re facing.
-Your provider and their team know what you’re going through.
-As you start your journey, they’ll be with you every step of the way.
+Your provider and care team know what you’re going through.
+They’ll be with you every step on your journey.

 Learn more about the Health Library and our editorial process.